-The approximate cost of surrogacy in India ranges between $20,000 and $30,000.
-As one shall see, it is far less expensive than in California (from $120,000) and Utah (from $80,000), to give you some examples from the US.
-Internationally speaking, it is also cheaper than in countries like Canada, Russia or Ukraine.
+The approximate cost of surrogacy in India ranged between $20,000 and $30,000.
+As one shall see, it was far less expensive than in California (from $120,000) and Utah (from $80,000), to give you some examples from the US.
+Internationally speaking, it was also cheaper than in countries like Canada, Russia or Ukraine.

 Even though gestational carriers in India were paid a reduced part of the total cost (about $5,900-9,400), it was actually considered a high sum in the country, keeping in mind that a third part of the total population lives in poverty.
 In fact, some women who had been surrogates in the past state that they wouldn't have been able to sustain their family without this sum.

 Those opposed to surrogacy consider that women who decide to become surrogates only because they are in need of income is ethically unacceptable, as it equals exploitation of women.

 Further reading: International Surrogacy – Laws & Options for Surrogacy Abroad.

 No, it isn't, and the same applies to gay surrogacy.
 According to the law, only married heterosexual couples have the right to have a baby via surrogacy.

 How much does a surrogate mother cost in Indian rupees?